House in multiple occupation licence

 - A guide to HMO licensing for landlords and property managers

-The legislation for Mandatory Licensing is being changed.
+The legislation for Mandatory Licensing has changed.
 The changes mean that Mandatory Licensing will no longer apply to just large HMOs, but any HMO where there are five or more occupants will be required to be licensed.

-The change will come into effect and be enforced from 1 October 2018.
-Applications can be submitted to us from 3 April 2018.
+The change came into effect on 1 October 2018.
 Any HMO found to require a licence but to have not submitted an application form after the 1 October 2018 will be open to enforcement action.

 Licences may be granted if: